lynnengelberts/quantum-sieving-for-codes-public/README.md

 - **matplotlib**: for data plotting;
 - **os** and **csv**: for data storing.

-## Running the Algorithm Comparison
+## Algorithm Comparison

-To compare the performance of the implemented quantum sieving algorithms, you need to configure and run the Python script code/main.py.
-The comparison includes obtaining data on the asymptotic runtime and memory of different algorithms and the corresponding plots that illustrate the algorithms' performance.
+To compare the performance of the considered algorithms, you need to set the parameters (as explained in the following subsection) and run the Python script code/main.py.
+The code provides data on the asymptotic runtime and memory of different algorithms and the corresponding plots that illustrate the algorithms' performance.

 ### Parameters